infobip/infobip-rtc-ios/README.md

 To install newly added dependencies, simply run `pod install`.

-If you want to install our SDK using Swift Package Manager, add the Github repository `https://github.com/infobip/infobip-rtc-ios/` as a Swift Package.
+If you want to install our SDK using Swift Package Manager, add the GitHub repository `https://github.com/infobip/infobip-rtc-ios/` as a Swift Package.

 If you want to use Carthage dependency manager, add these dependencies to your Cartfile: